 This page contains links to the City Code, Land Development Code, and other development-related resources.
-For information on the Imagine Austin priority program to revise the Land Development Code and its subdivsion regulations, visit the project page.
+For information on the Imagine Austin priority program to revise the Land Development Code and its subdivision regulations, visit the project page.

-The Residential Design and Compatibility Standards were designed to minimize the impact of new construction, remodels, and additions to existing buildings on surrounding properties in residential neighborhoods by defining an acceptable building area for each lot within which new development may occur.
+The Residential Design and Compatibility or "McMansion" regulations, were designed to minimize the impact of new construction, remodels, and additions to existing buildings on surrounding properties in residential neighborhoods by defining an acceptable building area for each lot within which new development may occur.
 The standards were adopted to protect the character of Austin's older neighborhoods by ensuring that new construction, remodels, and additions are compatible in scale and bulk with existing neighborhoods.
 There may be additional pertinent regulations to consider.

 Per the Austin City Code, city departments may adopt "rules" to implement, administer, enforce, or comply with the City Code, an ordinance, or another law for which the department is responsible.
 Rules have been broadly interpreted to include applications, specifications and interpretations used by a department.